 If you’ve read my post on my visit to Oregon and the NexGen Research Center, you know, then, just how important conserving water is these days.
-And … if you’re a red-blooded American homeowner – you probably want a lush, green and good looking lawn.
+If you’re a red-blooded American homeowner, however, you probably want a lush, green and good looking lawn.
 Now, here’s the thing – To grow that healthy lawn and further to grow the grass that lives in and makes up your lawn – your grass needs, well, water – just like any other plant.
 I’d say a lot in the beginning, but still good amounts as it matures.

 Pennington Seed, who maintains NexGen, puts an amazing amount of effort into developing seed that can grow greener and live longer on less water.
-Take for example their newest Smart Seed – it is said to stay green up to three weeks without water, and requires up to 30 percent less water year after year.
-A result of course of their efforts at NexGen.
+Take for example their newest Smart Seed -it is said to stay green up to three weeks without water.
+It requires up to 30 percent less water year after year.
+A result of course of efforts at NexGen.

-The two problems I’ve had with growing grass in this particular area … one, an abundant amount of shade (this area likely only gets about 2 to 3 hours of sun a day) and well, two . . . it had been under attach with water runoff for a handful of years.
+The two problems I’ve had with growing grass in this particular area: 1.) an abundant amount of shade (this area likely only gets about 2 to 3 hours of sun a day) and well, 2.) on a slope, it had been under attach with water runoff for a handful of years.

 The area immediately above it was void of vegetation (because it sits under a large and shady decorative maple).
 Anyone that knows anything about erosion, grade stabilization and runoff – knows, well – this is bad.
 Last summer, though, I took it upon myself to plant under this tree.
 And while it really hasn’t filled in quite as much as I would have hoped, the Vinca I planted is doing … okay.

-That … and right up next to the porch in this area … I had a gutter, but no downspout, dumping water right down onto this slope as well.
+That … and right up next to the porch in this area I had a gutter, but no downspout.
+This dumped water right down onto this slope as well.
 I have since installed a new gutter, a downspout and a bonus 60 gallon rain barrel here … (I hope to post on this install soon).
 This rain barrel will come in handy as I need to water my-soon-to-be new little seed babies.
 (I posted to HomeTalk earlier in the week about it, installing a manufactured rain harvesting barrel.)

 Water and Your Lawn